 I’d love to use this space as a forum of sorts, providing inspiration and community among my readers, so … I want to hear from you!

 Which train of thought do you believe – are women born with a finite number of eggs?
 Or do we continually produce them through our reproductive years?

 Have you been diagnosed with Egg Quality issues?
 If yes, were you able to improve your egg quality?

 What’s your favorite way to de-stress at the end of the day?

 Spread some egg lovin’!
 Sharing is caring, and I bet the women in your life would love to read this too :).

 Start HERE!
 Click here to get my Top Ten Tips to Improve Fertility, Have Easier Periods, and Supercharge Your Sex Drive!

-Looking to have a more in-depth conversation about your hormonal wellbeing?
+Looking to have a more in-depth conversation about your egg quality?
 Schedule a consultation with me!